Eric Bloodaxe: Murderous Viking King of Norway and Northumbria

 It was Haakon who succeeded in ousting Eric from Norway.
 Apparently, Eric’s rule was so brutal and unpopular, that the Norwegian nobles decided to replace him with Haakon.
 For one reason or another, Eric did not even bother to put up a fight, and fled to England, where he was welcomed with open arms by King Athelstan.
 Eric was even made sub-king of Northumbria under Athelstan’s authority.

 Æthelstan presenting a book to St Cuthbert. ( Public Domain )

 Eric Bloodaxe in Northumbria

-The Anglo-Saxon sources, however, dispute this version of events and state that Eric was made king by the Northumbrians in 947/8 AD, several years after Athelstan’s death, in defiance of Eadred, Athelstan’s son.
+The Anglo-Saxon sources, however, dispute this version of events and state that Eric was made king by the Northumbrians in 947/8 AD, several years after Athelstan’s death, in defiance of Eadred, Athelstan’s half-brother.
 By making Eric their king, the Northumbrians may have hoped to gain independence from the Anglo-Saxons in the south, who had brought them under their control in 927 AD.